 3. The copper ‘loop’ cable and fitting accessories

 The most obvious component of an Induction Loop system is the cable that is used to form the actual ‘loop’ or ‘loops’.
 Ampetronic induction loop cable is available as direct burial cable, or as a flat copper tape for installation under carpets or other floor coverings.
 It is always advisable to use Ampetronic’s Warning Tape with flat copper tape which not only adheres it to the floor, but also warns carpet fitters about the loop so they don’t accidentally cut it.

 An essential part of any induction loop system is adequate signage.
 Unless a potential user already has their hearing aid set to the telecoil setting, which is highly unlikely, then a loop system is both invisible and inaudible.
 Nobody will use it if they don’t know it’s there.
 Signage should be placed at all entry points and on room walls.
 Ampetronic induction loop amplifiers come with a sign in the box.

 All induction loop systems should be supplied with equipment to allow the operator to regularly listen to the loop to ensure that it is switched on and to check that it operating as intended.
 Loop receivers can also be handed out to hearing impaired users who do not have telecoil enabled hearing aids.

-If you have any questions on the workings of a hearing loop please contact us on +44 (0) 1636 610062 or email firstname.lastname@example.org
+If you have any questions or would like any more information about hearing loop system overview please contact us on +44 (0) 1636 610062 or email firstname.lastname@example.org

 9 September 2020